Fed rate hikes are over, economists say. Here's what experts say you should do with your money.

 - "Buy now, pay later" plans can rack up steep interest charges.
 Here's what shoppers should know.

-Inflation has been slowing rapidly, with the Consumer Price Index, a basket of goods and services typically bought by consumers, likely rising 3.1% in November, down from a 40-year high of 9.1% in June 2022, according to FactSet.
-The CPI for November will be released on December 12.
+Inflation has been slowing rapidly, with the Consumer Price Index, a basket of goods and services typically bought by consumers, rising 3.1% in November, down from a 40-year high of 9.1% in June 2022, according to FactSet.

 Interest rate cuts in 2024?